Approved by the Board of Trustees of Rockland Community College on August 18, 2011. Amended December 12, 2019, and again on January 21, 2021.

 A student’s grade appeal must be initiated no later than the following major semester (spring or fall) after the grade had been issued:

 - Students must request a grade change from the course instructor.

 - All requests must be in writing and be supported by documentation.

-In the case of administrative error, and with appropriate documentation, the faculty member or division chair or discipline chair may waive the one semester grade change limit with the concurrence of the Provost and Executive Vice President.
+In the case of administrative error, and with appropriate documentation, the faculty member, Program Director, or Dean may waive the one semester grade change limit.